TrellixVulnTeam/swahilipython_SCMU/Doc/library/difflib.rst

 Restricting synch points to contiguous matches preserves some notion of locality, at the occasional cost of producing a longer diff.

-The :class:`Differ` class has this constructor:
+The :class:`Differ` kundi has this constructor:

 .. class:: Differ(linejunk=None, charjunk=None)